artikcloud/artikcloud-js/docs/UsersApi.md

 var userId = "userId_example"; // {String} User ID

 var opts = {
-  'offset': 56, // {Integer} Offset for pagination.
+  'offset': 56, // {Number} Offset for pagination.
-  'count': 56, // {Integer} Desired count of items in the result set 'includeProperties': true // {Boolean} Optional.
+  'count': 56, // {Number} Desired count of items in the result set 'includeProperties': true, // {Boolean} Optional.
 Boolean (true/false) - If false, only return the user's device types.
 If true, also return device types shared by other users.
-};
+  'owner': "owner_example", // {String} Return owned and/or shared devices.
+Default to ALL.
+  'includeShareInfo': true // {Boolean} Include share info };

 var callback = function(error, data, response) {